Hoosic River: A poem by David Crews (forthcoming, 2025)

 its flute, cross it

-rocks piled
+rocks piled and scattered

 slate, schist